ChanceNCounter/lingua-franca/project-structure.md

 Lingua Franca will find your function by itself, as long as

-* Your files are named properly
+- Your files are named properly
-* Your function and its signature are named and organized properly (described below) and
+- Your function and its signature are named and organized properly (described below) and
-* Your primary language code is registered as a supported language with Lingua Franca itself, in `lingua_franca.common._SUPPORTED_LANGUAGES`
+- Your primary language code is registered as a supported language with Lingua Franca itself, in `lingua_franca.internal._SUPPORTED_LANGUAGES`

 What you must do:

-* Implement the function with its uniform name, using the appropriate language code.
+- Implement the function with its uniform name, using the appropriate language code.
-  * `lingua_franca.lang.format_en.pronounce_number_en`
+  - `lingua_franca.lang.format_en.pronounce_number_en`
-  * `lingua_franca.lang.format_es.pronounce_number_es`
+  - `lingua_franca.lang.format_es.pronounce_number_es`
-  * `lingua_franca.lang.format_pt.pronounce_number_pt`
+  - `lingua_franca.lang.format_pt.pronounce_number_pt`
-* Name function arguments exactly as they are named in the top-level modules
+- Name function arguments exactly as they are named in the top-level modules
-  * You do not need to implement all arguments, but you must name them identically
+  - You do not need to implement all arguments, but you must name them identically
-  * All arguments must be keyword arguments (except the primary argument)
+  - All arguments must be keyword arguments (except the primary argument)
-  * If you need to add arguments that aren't present in the top-level function, feel free, but MAKE SURE you add the argument to the top-level function, as a keyword arg.
+  - If you need to add new arguments, feel free, but MAKE SURE you add the argument to the top-level function, as a keyword arg.
         This is the only time you should need to modify the top-level functions while localizing.
         Ensure that any new arguments are at the end of the function signatures, both in the